Darkness4/blog/pages/blog/2023-09-09-hello-world/page.md

 By coupling HTMX and Go, we can create a simple HTTP server with state and interactivity!

 However, I don't want to talk about the technology behind the blog for this first article.
 Just remember there is only Go and HTMX behind it.
 No node/pnpm/js.
-No TailwindCSS bullsh- too this is just PicoCSS with hardcoded `style`.
+No TailwindCSS bullsh- too, this is just PicoCSS with hard-coded `style`.

 ## Okay, so what is this blog ?

 This is a **personal** and **technical** blog.

 By personal, I mean: I am the god of this blog.
 I can write about anything.
-This blog reflect me.
+This blog reflects me.

 By technical, I mean: "Behind the scene of a solution".
-This blog will document and discuss about **conceptualization**, **development**, **implementation** and **deployment** of solutions.
-This is NOT about writing a tutorial, there won't be any "steps-by-steps".
+This blog will document and discuss **conceptualization**, **development**, **implementation** and **deployment** of solutions.
+It is NOT about writing a tutorial, there won't be any "steps-by-steps".
 This is about the "what", "why", "how", "what's good or bad" and "what's next" of a solution.
 RTFM if you need to.
 Or just learn to reverse engineer.

 TL;DR: **I** document my **findings**.

 ## So, what's next ?

-I planning to write about:
+I am planning to write about:

 - The conceptualization, development and implementation of this blog.
 - About dracut live images and the deployment of stateless images to server.